01 of 05

 Time is a luxury, and it's one we're often short of when we travel.
 But Amsterdam, as one of Europe's smallest capitals, lends itself well to whistle-stop tours thanks to its compact city center and excellent public transit (or rent-a-bikes).

-Tip: A 48-hour I Amsterdam Card is the ideal complement to this 48-hour tour: it offers free city-wide public transport, free entrance to most of the recommended attractions, and a 25% discount at a selection of central restaurants.
-A map is also handy for Amsterdam's often serpentine street plan: the I Amsterdam City Map sold at the VVV (Tourist Information Center), across from Central Station.Continue to 2 of 5 below.
+Tip: A 48-hour I Amsterdam Card is the ideal complement to this 48-hour tour since it offers free city-wide public transport, free entrance to most of the recommended attractions, and a 25% discount at a selection of central restaurants.
+A map is also handy for Amsterdam's often serpentine street plan: Pick up the I Amsterdam City Map sold at the VVV (Tourist Information Center), across from Central Station.Continue to 2 of 5 below.

 02 of 05